 The snow cat is a photograph by AC Manley, who says One day of snow and London grinds to halt with the suspension of almost all public transport.
 Most people had to take the day off work and build cats.
 AC Manley describes himself as a creative in London.
 A selection of his photographs in different countries includes people, a colourful door, rubbish, a housing estate and a motion sickness bag.
 You can have a look at www.acmanley.wordpress.com/

 Melissa and Rosie were sisters, age 10, when they came to us in 2010.
 They had been starved and neglected but were both affectionate and trusting.
 At first they stuck together:

 After a few months they sat together but apart in the sunroom.
 Then, as little Rosie gained confidence, they became more and more independent of each other.
 Eventually they wanted nothing to do with each other and went their own ways.
-Rosie died in May this year and Melissa now holds the position of every cat's dream: a much-adored and very spoiled Only Cat.
+When Rosie died, Melissa held the position of every cat's dream: a much-adored and very spoiled Only Cat.